National Library of Sweden, A 176

 Binding

 Medieval binding.
 Blue leather over wooden boards.
 4 double raised bands and endbands.
-LCO: 2 hooked clasp metal catchplates engraved with a flower and finishing in a butterfly shape; LCOand RCO: bronze edge strips engraved with a stripe pattern at the edges, corner and centre bosses embossed with a dome, star and vegetative pattern; corner bosses with the text ‘su--- mili---’.
+LCO: 2 hooked clasp metal catchplates engraved with a flower and finishing in a butterfly shape; LCO and RCO: bronze edge strips engraved with small stripes at the edges; corner and centre bosses embossed with a dome, star and foliate pattern; corner bosses with the text ‘maria [--- 3 chars ---]anis’.
 Spine, in ink on a paper label: ‘Missale Romanum No 17’; stamped in gold: ‘A 176’; in ink on a paper label glued on top of another paper label: ‘e.
 30. 6.
 10.’; in ink on the remnants of a paper label: ‘18’.

-Blind tooled pattern of single- and double-lined lozenges, on RCO with additional geometric shapes and flowers inside lozenges and at some intersecting lines.
+Blind-tooled pattern of single- and double-lined lozenges – on RCO with additional geometric shapes and flowers inside lozenges and at some of the intersecting lines.

 Origin

-15th century, first half.
+Germany, 15th century, first half.
 The listing in the calendar of ‘dedicatio ecclesie pataviensis’ on August 5, as well as the celebration as festa fori of St Valentine (Jan.
 7), his translation (Aug.
 6), and of St Maximilian (Oct.
 12), places the manuscript in the diocese of Passau.
-The feast of the Visitation, instituted 1389, is present in the calendar, but the feast of the Transfiguration, instituted in 1457 (and celebrated in Passau on August 26), is not.
-In 1480, the book entered into the possession of its, at least, second owner (see note on f.
-1v).
+The feast of the Visitation, instituted 1389, is present in the calendar, but the feast of the Transfiguration, instituted in 1457 (and celebrated in Passau on August 26), is not, which indicates a production date within this period.

 Provenance